 Our approach to assessment aims to be neurodiversity-affirming and non-pathologizing: we recognize and celebrate each individual's set of experiences as a normal part of the diversity of human existence.

 Because we rely so heavily on interviewing, our assessments tend involve more face-to-face time than many other assessment models.
-The advantage is that we may explore more of your experiences this way, which can allow you gain helpful insights and provide a unique opportunity to take an in-depth look at your life experiences.
-In our experience, this approach is also helpful in accurately diagnosing individuals who are very high masking and those who present with complex profiles where co-occuring conditions may mask each other or create in atypical presentations.
-The main disadvantage is that this type of assessment is more time- and resource-intensive than an assessment that relies more heavily on other tools.
+The main advantage is that we can explore the different facets of your life in greater depth and focus on your internal experiences, not just externally observable behaviours.
+In our experience, this approach is helpful in accurately diagnosing individuals who are very high masking, those with atypical presentations, and those with complex profiles where co-occuring conditions may mask each others.
+For many, this is a unique opportunity to gain a bigger-picture perspective on your life and experiences, which can enable you to see new patterns and gain helpful insights.

 We don't believe in just "checking boxes" to arrive at a diagnosis.
-We believe an assessment should be an opportunity to take stock and find words for your complex life experiences.
+We believe an assessment should be an opportunity to take stock of, and find words for, your complex life experiences.
 Because neurodivergence (late-identified neurodivergence especially) rarely exists alone, we also take the time to fully assess and diagnose any co-occuring conditions that might contribute to how you experience the world.

 No. I do not use these tests in my practice, because they are widely considered not to be neurodiversity-affirming, and because they may not capture the complexity of experiences of high-masking individuals.